haraka/haraka.github.io/manual/plugins/relay.md

     221 mail.example.com closing connection.
 Have a jolly good day. closed

 To avoid port 25 restrictions, in 1998 we developed [SMTP submission](http://tools.ietf.org/html/rfc2476) on port 587.
-For optimal security and reliability, [MUAs](http://en.wikipedia.org/wiki/Mail_user_agent) should be configured to send mail to port 587 with TLS/SSL and AUTH enabled.
+As of January 2018, [RFC 8314](https://tools.ietf.org/html/rfc8314) resurrects [SMTPS](https://en.wikipedia.org/wiki/SMTPS) on port 465 in favor of port 587 with STARTTLS.
+For optimal security and reliability, [MUAs](http://en.wikipedia.org/wiki/Mail_user_agent) should be configured to send mail to port 465 with TLS.

 ## ACL (Access Control List)